Schedule a Plumber This Thursday to Get 50$ OFF

 Now that we know the average lifespan of a toilet and some signs that it's reaching its term, let’s go over whether you should repair or replace it.
 To choose between these services, we must look at three main factors:

-Are you looking for an experienced plumber to help with your toilet repair or replacement?
+Are you looking for an experienced plumber in Killeen, TX to help with your toilet repair or replacement?
 At Mr. Rooter Plumbing, we are your locally owned and operated plumbing company.
 Whether you are looking to get a simple fix in your toilet or increase its efficiency, we are here to take your call.
 Call us today to learn more about us and our services, or get more information on factors that impact the lifespan of your toilet.